SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Getting text values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 People often wish to retrieve the innerText value contained within an element.
 This returns a single string value.
+Note that this will only return the visible text values.

 .. code-block:: java